nicekiwi/micro-blog-imgur-gallery-plugin/README.md

 Built as a plugin for micro.blog blogs.

 Pulls in albums from Imgur on the fly via it's API and displays them as thumbnails with a lighbox popup.

 ## Features

 - Thumbnail gallery
 - Simple lightbox
 - Caption support
-- Option to hide/unhide NFSW content
+- Option to hide NFSW content
 - Supports custom lightbox
 - Supports custom CSS